VegaDeftwing/OpGuidesHugoSrc/content/Design/digital.md

 {{< attribution >}}Photo by [cece kun](https://unsplash.com/@kucee){{< /attribution >}}

-## The primary tool of the digital artist ...
-The pen?
+## The primary tool of the digital artist… The pen?

 I want to give you a heads-up that making digital art without a pen tablet or pen display of some sort is pretty awful.
 You can get a cheap pen tablet - they're basically like a mouse pad that you use a pen on - for ~$30.
 Or you can get a fancy pen display, where you draw directly on the screen, for about ~\$300 (similar to the one in the picture above; however, one that large is probably much more expensive)